TKothenbeutel/Unique-Spotify-Songs/README.md

 Due to environment variables storing secrets for this API, this program is made to run on GitHub's Codespace.
 To open up a Codespace, click the button above labeled **Open in GitHub Codespaces**.

+You may also open the Codespace in VS Code Desktop:

+* Click on the hamburger menu on the left side of the Codespace
+* Click **Open in VS Code Desktop**
+* Click **Open** when prompted to let the 'GitHub Codespaces' extension open this project's URI

 ### Importing Files

 The program must read your Spotify data files for it to function properly.
 Follow these steps to import the files into this codespace: